NCAR/ccpp-framework/doc/CCPPtraining/source/Glossary.rst

       physics innovations in state-of-the-art atmospheric models

    CCPP framework
-      the driver that connects the physics schemes with a host mode
+      the driver that connects the physics schemes with a host model

    CCPP physics
       the pool of CCPP-compliant physics schemes